JBueleEC/iso_textile/README.md

-# Implementation of ISO 9001:2015 in a textile industry
+# ISO 9001:2015 implementation in a textile industry